dinushimunasinghe/Expence-_Tracker/README.md

 - [React Hook Form](https://react-hook-form.com/) - Performant, flexible and extensible forms with easy-to-use validation.
 - [React Calculator](https://codepen.io/mjijackson/pen/xOzyGX) - Modified to adjust my tools sidebar.

-Additionally I have added a custom template in the `extra` folder.
-The template is designed and created solely by me.
-The name is **b